rladigital/rla-static-site/src/pages/news/introducing-sian-teasdale.md

 intro: >-
   RLA’s a well-respected agency comprising big-name clients, with a great company culture and values that reflect my own.
 If the shoe fits...
-sideHeading: >-
-  RLA’s a well-respected agency comprising big-name clients, with a great company culture and values that reflect my own.
-If the shoe fits...
+sideHeading: 'RLA have a culture that isn’t just smoke and mirrors, they actually mean it.'
 galleryImages:
   - /img/sian.png
 author: Sian Teasdale